psychemedia/storytelling-notes/grateful_dead.md

 "'Of course you have the scissors safe and sure.'

-"Then he searched in all his pockets; but there were no

-scissors^ and the lad was in a sad way when he found them wanting.
+"Then he searched in all his pockets; but there were no scissors, and the lad was in a sad way when he found them wanting.

-"'WeU! well! ' said the companion; ' I'll see if I can't get you them again.'
+"'Well! well!' said the companion; 'I'll see if I can't get you them again.'

-"With that he went down into the stable, and tJiere stood a big, fat Billygoat, which belonged to the princess, and it was of that breed that it could fly many times faster through the air than it could run on land« So he took the Three-Sister Sword, and gave it a stroke between the horns, and said, —
+"With that he went down into the stable, and there stood a big, fat Billygoat, which belonged to the princess, and it was of that breed that it could fly many times faster through the air than it could run on land« So he took the Three-Sister Sword, and gave it a stroke between the horns, and said, —

-"'When rides the princess to see. her lover to-night 1 '
+"'When rides the princess to see. her lover to-night?'

 "The Billygoat baaed, and said it dared not say, but when it had another stroke, it said the princess was coming at eleven o'clock.
 Then the companion put on the Three-Sister Hat, and all at once he became invisible, and so he waited for her.
 When she came, she took and rubbed the Billygoat with an ointment which she had in a great horn, and said, —

 "'Away, away, o'er roof tree and steeple, o'er land, o'er sea, o'er hill, o'er dale, to my true love who awaits me in fell this night.'

-*' At the very moment that the goat set oflF, the companion threw himself on behind, and away they went like a blast through the air.
+*'At the very moment that the goat set oflF, the companion threw himself on behind, and away they went like a blast through the air.
 They were not long on the way, and in a trice they came to a crossfell.
 There she knocked, and so the goat passed through the fell to the Troll, who was her lover.

 "'Now, my dear,' she said, 'a new lover is come, whose heart is set on having me.
 He is young and handsome but I will have no other than you,' and so she coaxed and petted the Troll.

-"'So I set him a trial, and here are the scissors he was to watch and keep; now do you keep them,' she said."
+"'So I set him a trial, and here are the scissors he was to watch and keep; now do you keep them,' she said.

-"So the two laughed heartily, just as though they bad the lad already on wheel and stake.
+"So the two laughed heartily, just as though they had the lad already on wheel and stake.

-"'Yes! yes!' said the Troll; Til keep them safe enough.

-And I shall sleep on the l)ride'B white aim, While ravens round his skeleton swiun.'
+"'Yes! yes!' said the Troll; 'I'll keep them safe enough.
+And I shall sleep on the bride's white arm, While ravens round his skeleton swim.'

 "And so he laid the scissors in an iron chest with three locks; but just as he dropped them into the chest, the companion snapped them up.
 Neither of them could see him, for he had on the Three-Sister Hat; and ao the Troll locked up the chest for naught, and he hid the keys he had in the hollow eye-tooth in which he had the toothache.
 There it would be hard work for any one to find them, the Troll thought.

-"So when midnight was passed she set ofif home again.
-ThQ companion got up behind the goat, and they lost no time on the way back.
+"So when midnight was passed she set off home again.
+The companion got up behind the goat, and they lost no time on the way back.

 "Next day, about noon, the lad was asked down to the king's board; but then the princess gave herself such airs, and was so high and mighty, she would scarce look towards the side where the lad sat.
 After they had dined, she dressed her face in holiday garb, and said, as if butter wouldn't melt in her mouth, —